Jamesy Boy: Development

 The film marked the directorial debut of Trevor White, who co-wrote the screenplay with Lane Shadgett.
 The story is based on the real-life journey of James Burns, who turned his life around after being released from prison.
-Maria Norman, Wayne Rogers, Scott Mendick, Steven P. Saeta, Galen Walker and Tim White produced the film with Star Thrower Entertainment, Synergics Films and Gama Entertainment Partners.
+Maria Norman, Wayne Rogers, Scott Mednick, Steven P. Saeta, Galen Walker and Tim White produced the film with Star Thrower Entertainment, Synergics Films and Gama Entertainment Partners.
 The real James Burns also acted as a co-producer for the film.

 Casting

 In February 2012, it was reported that James Woods, Ving Rhames and Mary-Louise Parker had joined the cast of the film, and that Spencer Lofranco would be taking on the lead role of James Burns.
 In March 2012, Taissa Farmiga joined the cast in the supporting role of Sarah, James' love interest.
 The casting of Taboo in the supporting role of Guillermo was reported in late March 2012, while the film was in production.